renataberoli/bug_catcher/README.md

 <br>

 ### About the project
-Bug catcher is a Pet-project inspired by GitHub Issues and designed with the primary goal of improving my skills in Django framework.
+Bug catcher is a pet-project loosely inspired by GitHub Issues and designed with the primary goal of improving my skills in the
+Django framework.

 #### Sketch

 The sketch is the most basic structure I designed within the project.
-Therefore, it's an excellent opportunity to put the ideas on paper and start initial tests.
-Also, working as a developer, I use the sketch to understand structures of information and draw the models I need in order to create my system.
+It's an excellent way to put the ideas on paper and start initial tests.
+Also, working as a developer, I use the sketch to understand the structures of information and draft the models I need to create my system.

 ![Sketch](https://github.com/renataberoli/bug_catcher/blob/main/app/static/img/sketchs.png?raw=true)

 #### The solution
-After sketching the interfaces and the system architecture, I translate my sketch into a coding interface with Bootstrap patterns.
+After sketching the interfaces and the system architecture, I translate my sketch into a coding interface with Bootstrap.

 ![Desktop](https://github.com/renataberoli/bug_catcher/blob/main/app/static/img/bug%20catcher%20desktop%20mock.png?raw=true)

 #### Responsive layout
-My main objective for the project is creating a desktop system.
-I was careful to keep all the interfaces responsible, as most of the web accesses are from mobile devices.
+I focused the development on working primarily in desktop systems but was careful to keep minimum responsiveness in mobile devices.

 ![Mobile](https://github.com/renataberoli/bug_catcher/blob/main/app/static/img/mobile%20mock%20bc.png?raw=true)